Tetsukabuto Winter Squash (F1 Hybrid 90 Days)

-Very popular in Japan, this unique winter squash is commonly called a Japanese pumpkin, it develops only a small blossom-end scar.
-The nearly round, dark green fruit has deep yellow flesh that is so sweet and nutty and smooth and creamy, it's just like custard.
-It is well-suited for any pumpkin or winter squash recipe, but is especially delicious simply baked and served by itself.
+The Tetsukabuto Winter Squash is very popular in Japan.
+This unique winter squash is commonly called a Japanese pumpkin.
+It develops only a small blossom-end scar.
+The nearly round, dark green fruit has deep yellow flesh that is so sweet and nutty and smooth and creamy.
+It's just like custard.
+Tetsukabuto Winter Squash is well-suited for any pumpkin or winter squash recipe, but is especially delicious simply baked and served by itself.
 Tetsukabuto requires a pollinator, so plant a Hubbard, buttercup, or butternut variety nearby.
 Tolerant to powdery mildew and vine borers.

 Cucurbita maxima x moschata

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.

 Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
 Sow a few seeds every 36-48".